rkwm713/PE3000/cline_docs/currentTask.md

-# Current Task: User Selection and Persistence Implementation
+# Current Task: Data Table Enhancements

 ## Current Objectives
-- Implement user selection dropdown with predefined users
-- Create data persistence across browser sessions
+- ✅ Make "Station ID/Pole Number" and "Description" fields editable
-- Ensure each user's data remains available after browser refresh/close
+- ✅ Ensure edited data persists between page refreshes
+- ✅ Remove sorting functionality from the data table
+- ✅ Add copy functionality to export row data to Word tables

 ## Relevant Context
-This task is part of the project goals defined in the projectRoadmap.md:
-- "Add user selection without requiring login"
+This task builds on the previous user data persistence functionality, enhancing the user experience by:
+- Allowing users to edit key data fields directly in the table
-- "Implement data persistence across browser sessions"
+- Preserving those edits across browser sessions

-We have successfully implemented these features by:
-1. Creating a UserSelector component that allows selecting from predefined users
-2. Using localStorage to persist user selections and uploaded data
-3. Building a data management system that saves each user's pole data separately
+- Simplifying the UI by removing the sorting capability

 ## Implementation Details
+1. Updated DataTable component:
-- Created a new UserSelector component for user profile selection
+   - Created an EditableCell component for editable fields
+   - Removed sorting-related code and UI elements
+   - Added onDataChange callback to communicate changes to parent component
+   - Added a copy button column with clipboard functionality

+2. Enhanced App component:
+   - Added handleDataChange function to process updates from DataTable
-- Added localStorage utility functions for data persistence
+   - Connected the data editing flow to localStorage persistence
-- Updated App component to manage user-specific data
-- Ensured data is saved when files are processed
+   - Ensured edited data is saved immediately when changes occur

-- Implemented auto-loading of user data when changing profiles
+3. Copy Functionality:
+   - Added a Copy button to each row using lucide-react's Copy icon
+   - Implemented clipboard API to copy formatted data (tab-separated for Word tables)
+   - Added visual feedback with a "Copied!" message that appears when successful
+   - Formatted data specifically for compatibility with Word tables

+4. TypeScript improvements:
+   - Added proper type definitions for the EditableCell component
+   - Created ref handling for copy feedback messages
+   - Ensured type safety throughout the data editing and copying flow

 ## Next Steps
-- Add data export functionality to allow users to download their processed data
 - Implement data visualization with charts for better data representation
 - Add filtering and search capabilities for the data table
+- Add comparison view between different pole loading scenarios